LuisaPinillos/holbertonschool-smiling-school/README.md

 # 0x0B.
 Implement a design with bootstrap

-In this project, 3 web pages were maked with
+In this project, 3 web pages have accessibility and responsive design for Smartphones, Tablets and Large screens.
+These pages were maked with:

 - HTML
 - CSS
-- Accessibility
-- Responsive design
 - Bootstrap 4.4.1.

 ## The objective